What is intrinsically safe?

 What is Intrinsically Safe?

 Intrinsic safety is an explosion protection method that prevents electrical circuits from releasing enough energy to ignite a hazardous atmosphere.
-This concept is widely used in environments where flammable gases, dust, or fibers are present, ensuring that electrical devices can operate safely without risk of ignition.
+This concept is widely used in environments where flammable gases, dust, or fibers are present, allowing electrical devices to be operated safely.

 How Does Intrinsic Safety Work?